-“The Coulson Concerts” are back in 2024 with an exciting line-up of Canadian musical artists.
-This folk and roots series is presented in a quaint historic church in Oro-Medonte, located in the hamlet of Coulson at 301 Horseshoe Valley Road W., and hosted by local singer-songwriter Anne Walker.
+“The Coulson Concerts” is back for a third season of great Canadian music.
+This folk/roots series is presented in a quaint historic church in Oro-Medonte.
+It is located in the hamlet of Coulson at 301 Horseshoe Valley Road W., and hosted by local singer-songwriter Anne Walker.

 The venue: This little white church has stood watch at the top of Coulson hill on the Horseshoe Valley Road for over 140 years.
 The church, built in 1881, was closed as a place of worship in the 1960s and recently restored preserving many original features, including an ornate Victorian tin ceiling, pews, plank flooring, a cast iron and nickel-plated stove, and the original pulpit.
 Coulson Church provides an enchanting setting in which to enjoy authentic Canadian music.

-With musical roots firmly planted in the soil of the Canadian Prairies and a passion for lyrical vocal harmonies, Tannis Slimmon has been singing, song writing, recording and touring for over 35 years.
-She has three solo albums and numerous guest vocal appearances on others, including those by Willie P. Bennett, Valdy, David Francey and Rheostatics.
-In fact, her name appears in the credits of over 100 recordings.
-Through the years, Tannis Slimmon has been involved in The Bird Sisters, The Lucky Sisters, Boreal, Ondine Chorus, Essentia and has been described as “a breathtaking vocalist with a bright and angelic disposition”. https://tannis.ca/
+With musical roots firmly planted in the soil of the Canadian Prairies and a passion for lyrical vocal harmonies, Tannis Slimmon has been singing, song-writing, recording and touring for over 35 years.
+She has three solo albums and numerous guest vocal appearances on others.
+In fact, her name appears in the credits of over 100 recordings. https://tannis.ca/

-Lewis Melville is a Guelph, Ontario, composer, producer, recording artist, and multi-instrumentalist (guitars, banjo, pedal steel, mandolin).
-His musical adventures have taken him across Canada, North America, Europe, Asia, and Africa with Canadian bands Skydiggers, Rheostatics, and others.
-His playing can be heard on scores of albums by other artists including the multi-million selling album “Gordon” by The Barenaked Ladies.
+Lewis Melville is a composer, producer, recording artist and multi-instrumentalist (guitars, banjo, pedal steel, mandolin).
+His musical adventures have taken him across the world with Canadian bands Skydiggers, Rheostatics, and others.
+His playing can be heard on many albums including the multi-million selling album “Gordon” by The Barenaked Ladies.

 Stay up-to-date on events, packages and things to do, sign up to our newsletter!